 On my mother’s side, my Grandma Pope was very modern in the 1970’s and 80’s, filling her Cornish garden with heathers, conifers, eucalypts and phormiums in informal island beds.
 The photograph below was taken some years after she passed away, when the garden was no longer maintained to her immaculate standards.

 I am lucky enough to garden two plots, one by the seaside in Broadstairs, Kent and another in Highgate, London.
-Our coastal garden was designed in partnership with Declan Buckley, a very talented landscape designer.
-In a space about 20x30ft we cram in as many tropical, or tropical looking plants as possible.
+Our seaside garden was designed in partnership with Declan Buckley, a very talented landscape designer.
+In a space about 20x30ft we cram in as many tropical, or tropical-looking plants as possible.
 You can find out a lot more by looking at Our Coastal Garden and the associated plant list.
 The London plot is very much a work in progress, but getting there slowly.
-2014 has seen the creation of a raised bed in which we are growing vegetables for the first time.
+2014 saw the creation of a raised bed in which we now grow vegetables.
+It’s a shady space which suits hostas and is home to a growing collection of hellebores and snowdrops.

 Realising I was forgetting much that I had learnt about gardening and needing a hobby that would distract me from work, I took up writing this blog in June 2012.
 It has been everything I hoped it would be, connecting me once again to my great passion in life and to like-minded bloggers.
 I hope you enjoy reading it as much as I enjoy writing it.